 Felony Vandalism

 A felony charge for vandalism carries a maximum sentence of up to three years in county jail.
-Fines associated with felony vandalism are generally capped at $10,000.
-However, in cases where the damage is particularly high, that amount can be increased.
+The court generally caps the fines associated with felony vandalism at $10,000.
+However, in cases where the damage is particularly serious, that amount can be increased.

 What a Prosecutor Must Prove to Convict

-There are several elements that a prosecutor must prove in order to convict a defendant of an act of vandalism.
+There are several elements that a prosecutor must prove to convict a defendant of an act of vandalism.

 To convict a person accused of vandalism in court, the prosecution must prove that they defaced, damaged, or destroyed property.
 When it comes to defacing property, the damage does not even have to be permanent.

-Spray painting a wall is vandalism that often requires significant time and money to paint over it.
-At the same time, writing on glass with a non-permanent marker can also be vandalism, even if all it takes to remove it is a few seconds with a wet rag.
+Spray-painting a wall is vandalism that often requires significant time and money to cover up.
+At the same time, writing on glass with a non-permanent marker can also be vandalism, even if it only takes a few seconds with a wet rag to remove it.

 Defendant Did Not Solely Own the Property in Question